actilis/httpd-cgi/README.md

 # httpd-php

 HTTPD server with CGI support, based on Alpine Linux.

+An image based on CentOS 7.4 is also provided.

 Port : tcp/80 (exposed)
 Volume : /var/www/html (DocumentRoot)